act-now-coalition/covid-data-model/api/docs/docs/overview.md

 ### License

-Data is licensed under [Creative Commons 4.0 By Attribution](https://creativecommons.org/licenses/by/4.0/).
-You are welcome to share, copy, and redistribute it, as well as adapt it for your own works, we just ask that you provide attribution to the source (as we have done with [our data sources](https://github.com/covid-projections/covid-data-public#date-sources-for-current--future-use)).
+Data is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+Under this new licensing arrangement, all commercial entities wishing to access and download Covid Act Now's data must contact <info@covidactnow.org> to acquire a license.
+We define commercial users as any individual or entity that sells goods or services for the purposes of making a profit.

+Under this license, our non-commercial users can still freely download, use, share, modify, or build upon our source code.